snowdropquantum/tangled-adjudicate/README.md

 can read about it [here](https://www.snowdropquantum.com/blog/play-the-game-8e7fb).

-This repo contains what I call **_adjudicators_**, which are functions that take as input a Tangled game state and output information derived from it (see below fo particulars), including the score and the outcome of the game (win/loss/draw) if the game state is a terminal state.
+This repo contains what I call **_adjudicators_**, which are functions that take as input a Tangled game state and output information derived from it (see below for particulars), including the score and the outcome of the game (win/loss/draw) if the game state is a terminal state.

 Three different adjudicators are provided: